 Over the years, we have come to appreciate the interdependency of local service providers towards meeting the needs of victims of crime.
 Ideally victims could be supported by a single entity throughout their experience in the criminal justice system.
 This is just not possible, however.
 Victim Services within law enforcement is forced to depend on strong referrals to other agencies for continuum of care.
 This amounts to a series of agency hand-offs.
 The possibility of a disjointed response to victim's needs weakens our ability to be truly attentive to our community.
 Redundancies in services threaten the effective use of sparse funds needed to keep all of the programs viable.
-To combat this, local agencies in Austin and Travis County have formed collaborations in which concerned functions form teams to regularly meet and determine the best practices for offering of a seamless provision of services.
-A few of such collaborations in which APD Victim Services participates are the Austin Travis County Family Violence Task Force (from which the Family Violence Protection Team was developed), Child Protection Team, Child Fatality Review Team, Austin/Travis County Domestic Violence Fatality Review Team, Immigrant Protection Team and the Central Texas Crisis Consortium.
+To combat this, local agencies in Austin and Travis County have formed collaborations in which concerned stakeholders form teams to regularly meet and determine the best practices for service provision.
+Some of these collaborations in which APD Victim Services participates include the Austin Travis County Family Violence Task Force (from which the Family Violence Protection Team was developed), Child Protection Team, Child Fatality Review Team, Austin Travis County Domestic Violence Fatality Review Team, Coalition Against Human Trafficking, Hate Crimes Task Force, Immigrant Services Network of Austin and the Sexual Assault Response and Resources Team.